Soviet Union national football team: Beskov recovers the team

 The 1982 World Cup was the Soviet Union's first major tournament appearance for a decade.
 The Soviet Union was in Group 6 with Brazil, Scotland, and New Zealand.
-Goals by Socrates and Eder marked the defeat of the Soviet side against Brazil in the first group match (even though it was a very hard match for the Brazilians), and they were eventually eliminated in the second round by finishing the group in second place when they defeated Belgium only 1–0 and drew against Poland with an 0–0 results.
+Goals by Sócrates and Éder Aleixo marked the defeat of the Soviet side against Brazil in the first group match and they were eventually eliminated in the second round by finishing the group in second place when they defeated Belgium only 1–0 and drew against Poland with an 0–0 results.
 In 1984, the Soviets again failed to qualify for the European Championships, but succeeded in qualifying for the 1986 World Cup.
 The Soviet Union was in Group C with Hungary, France, and Canada.
 The Soviets used Irapuato, Guanajuato as their training ground in the World Cup.

 The Soviet team enjoyed a successful group stage by scoring nine goals and finishing the group in first place.
 Ultimately, however, they lost to Belgium 3–4 after extra time in the round of 16.
 Despite their poor performance in the cup, this team was the best scoring Soviet team in World Cup history, with 12 goals.

 Lobanovsky era and demise of Soviet Union

 After failing to qualify for three consecutive European Cups (1976, 1980, 1984), the Soviets managed to qualify for the 1988 competition, the last time the Soviet Union national football team took part in the European Football Championship.
 The finals were held in West Germany, with eight teams participating.
 Soviet Union finished Group B as leaders above the Netherlands and defeated Italy 2–0 in the semi-final.
 In the final against the Netherlands, another team from Group B, the Netherlands avenged their group stage defeat, winning by a score of 2–0 to be crowned European champions.

 The final major championship contested by the Soviet team was the 1990 FIFA World Cup, where they were drawn in Group B with Argentina, Romania and Cameroon.
 The only success for the Soviets came when they defeated group leaders Cameroon 4–0.
-The Soviets lost their other matches and failed to qualify from the group.
+The Soviets lost their other matches and failed to qualify from the group, the only time in their World Cup history this happened.
 The Soviet Union qualified for Euro 1992, but the breakup of the Soviet Union meant that their place was instead taken by the CIS national football team, composed of newly independent Soviet republics.
 After the tournament, the former Soviet republics competed as separate independent nations, with FIFA allocating the Soviet team's record to Russia.